Ingenious-Adarsh/amr-project/README.md

 ## 🛠️ Design & Development of Autonomous Mobile Robot (AMR)

-## 🎯 Project Highlights:-
+## 🎯 Project Highlights :-

 - All AMR processes are controlled/operated through laptop via **SSH**
 - **Autonomous Navigation** with real time **Obstacle Avoidance** is done by using open source ROS 2 **Nav2** stack
-- **SLAM Mapping** with YDLiDAR X2 and RViz2 using open source ROS 2 **SLAM TOOLBOX** Package
+- **SLAM** with YDLiDAR X2 and RViz2 is done using open source ROS 2 **SLAM TOOLBOX** Package
 - **Teleoperation** is done via keyboard
 - **Encoder-based Odometry** is used for accurate localization
 - Custom Robot **URDF** is made for RViz Visualization
 - All the commands are executed on "RPI terminals" via SSH except "Rviz & URDF" which is executed on "laptop terminal" to avoid the lagging and reduce the load on RPI.
-For this just keep "export ROS_DOMAIN_ID=0" same in .bashrc file of both Laptop & RPI
+For this just keep **"export ROS_DOMAIN_ID=0"** same in .bashrc file of both Laptop & RPI

 ---

-## ⚙️ Main Teck Stack Components:-
+## ⚙️ Main Teck Stack Components :-
--  Microprocessor - Raspberry Pi 4B with 4GB RAM 32GB SD Card
+-  Microprocessor - Raspberry Pi 4B with 4GB RAM & 32GB SD Card
 -  OS - **Ubuntu Desktop 22.04.5** is installed on Raspberry Pi
 -  Entire project is based on **ROS 2 Humble**
 -  Microcontroller - Arduino Mega